alinex/node-server/doc/README.md

 # Alinex Web Server

-The server is a module used in some of my applications to make them serve a website.
+The server is a module used in some of my applications to make them serve a website or service.

+It is based on the [hapi](https://hapijs.com) server and wraps it under a thin layer.
+This allows to make it easier to use with ready to use plugins.

 ## License